md131376st/reactFileGenerator/README.md

 # reactCodeGenerater

-this project helps speed up the react development for redhorn-react project the code generator action , config, constants, index , reducers, selectors, css files for each container the code is structured in a class for generating the files and some help function for generating blocks of code ,functions ,
+this project helps speed up the react development the code generator action , config, constants, index , reducers, selectors, css files for each container the code is structured in a class for generating the files and some help function for generating blocks of code ,functions ,
 ## get started